 How to Grow Lilies

 Lilies are a summer flowering bulb with large, showy, and often fragrant flowers.
-Lilies are perennial and will return each year in suitable growing conditions.
+Lilies are perennial and will return each year if planted in suitable growing conditions.

-1. Oriental lilies are shown in the second image.
+- Oriental lilies, illustrated in the second image.
 These are usually fragrant and prefer acid soil or ericaceous compost.
 This group includes varieties such as L. Casablanca, Stargazer, Muscadet, all have many stemmed large, attractively scented blooms.

-2. Asiatic Lilies Illustrated right the Martagon, Turkscap lily, where the petals recurve creating a very attractive flower shape.
-This group of lilies prefer neutral soil and are not scented, but have striking flowers.
+- Asiatic Lilies Illustrated right the Martagon, Turkscap lily, where the petals recurve creating a very attractive flower shape.
+These lilies in particular prefer neutral soil, do not have a scent, but have striking flowers.

 Many types of lilies often require staking and to be grown in a sunny spot on free draining soil.